hibernate/hibernate-orm/README.md

    **NOTE:** Not all tests are against NuoDB and actually some are explicitly skipped due to timeout and locks.
 Those tests have the special annotation `@SkipForDialect(value = NuoDBDialect.class)`

-1. Pull Jar from Sonatype
+1. Pull JAR from Sonatype
    Once our jar is put up at Sonatype, its URL is something like https://oss.sonatype.org/content/repositories/comnuodb-NNNN/com/nuodb/hibernate/nuodb-hibernate/22.x.x-hib5/nuodb-hibernate-22.x.x-hib5.jar.
    Note the build number - NNNN (a 4 digit number such as 1050).
 To use this dependency run as follows: